Les Gandar

 Leslie Walter Gandar (26 January 1919 – 16 December 1994) was a New Zealand politician of the National Party.

 Biography

 Early life and career

 Gandar was born in 1919.
-He received his education from Kelburn Normal, Wellington College, and Victoria University, from where he graduated with a BSc.
+He received his education from Kelburn Normal, Wellington College, and Victoria University College, from where he graduated with a BSc.
 During World War II, he fought for the Royal New Zealand Air Force in Britain, the Middle East, and Iran.
 He returned to his sheep farm in the Manawatu after the war.
 He was elected onto Pohangina County Council and served from 1952 to 1969, including ten years as chairman.
 He had a strong interest in education and was on the Massey University Council from 1963 and was the university's chancellor from 1970 to 1975.